-- (1) A manufacturer is a firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract and of the general character described by the specifications. - (2) If the materials or supplies are obtained from a DBE manufacturer, 100% percent of the cost of the materials or supplies counts toward DBE goals.

-b.
-Regular Dealers of Material and/or Supplies
+- (1) A manufacturer is a firm that operates or maintains a factory or establishment that produces, on the premises, the materials, supplies, articles, or equipment required under the contract and of the general character described by the specifications. - (2) If the materials or supplies are obtained from a DBE manufacturer, 100% percent of the cost of the materials or supplies counts toward DBE goals. - b.
+Regular Dealers of Material and/or Supplies - (1) Supplies purchased in bulk from DBE firms at the beginning of the season may be credited to current contracts if submitted with appropriate documentation to the DBE office.

-- (1) A regular dealer is a firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment of the general character described by the specifications and required under the contract are bought, kept in stock, and regularly sold or leased to the public in the usual course of business. - (2) If the materials or supplies are purchased from a DBE regular dealer, count 60% percent of the cost of the materials or supplies toward DBE goals. - (3) At a minimum, a regular dealer must meet the following criteria to be counted for DBE credit: - i.
+- (2) A regular dealer is a firm that owns, operates, or maintains a store, warehouse, or other establishment in which the materials, supplies, articles or equipment of the general character described by the specifications and required under the contract are bought, kept in stock, and regularly sold or leased to the public in the usual course of business. - (3) If the materials or supplies are purchased from a DBE regular dealer, count 60% percent of the cost of the materials or supplies toward DBE goals. - (4) At a minimum, a regular dealer must meet the following criteria to be counted for DBE credit: - i.
 The DBE firm must be an established, regular business that engages, as its principal business and under its own name, in the purchase and sale or lease of the products in question. - ii.
 The DBE firm must both own and operate distribution equipment for the product--bulk items such as petroleum products, steel, cement, gravel, stone, or asphalt.
-If some of the distribution equipment is leased, the lease agreement must accompany the DBE Commitment form for evaluation of the dealer's control before the DBE office approves the DBE credit. - (4) When DBE suppliers are contracted, additional documentation must accompany the DBE Commitment and Attachment A forms.
+If some of the distribution equipment is leased, the lease agreement must accompany the DBE Commitment form for evaluation of the dealer's control before BOA approves the DBE credit. - (5) When DBE suppliers are contracted, additional documentation must accompany form 550bdev and Attachment A forms.
 An invoice or bill-of-sale that includes names of the bidder and the DBE supplier, along with documentation of the calculations used as the basis for the purchase agreement, subcontract, or invoice.
-WisDOT recognizes that the amount on the Attachment A form may be more or less than the amount on the invoice per b.(1) above. - The bidder should respond to the following questions and include with submission of form DT1506 or the DBE Commitment entered with bid: - a.
+WisDOT recognizes that the amount on the Attachment A form may be more or less than the amount on the invoice per b.(1) above. - i.
+The bidder should respond to the following questions and include with submission of form 550bdev: - a.
 What is the product or material? - b.
-Is this item in the prime's inventory or was the item purchased when contract was awarded?
+Is this item in the prime's inventory or was the item purchased when contract was awarded? - c.
+Which contract line items were referenced to develop this quote? - d.
+What is the amount of material or product used on the project? - c.
+Brokers, Transaction Expediters, Packagers, Manufacturers' Representatives - (1) No portion of the cost of the materials, supplies, services themselves will count for DBE credit.
+However, WisDOT will evaluate the fees or commissions charged when a prime purchases materials, supplies, or services from a DBE certified firm which is neither a manufacturer nor a regular dealer, namely: brokers, packagers, manufacturers' representatives, or other persons who arrange or expedite transactions. - (2) Brokerage fees are calculated as 10% of the purchase amount. - (3) WisDOT may count the amount of fees or commissions charged for assistance in the procurement of the materials and supplies, fees, or transportation charges for the delivery of materials or supplies required on a iob site. - (4) Evaluation of DBE credit includes review of the contract need for the item/service, the sub-contract or invoice for the item/service, and a comparison of the fees customarily allowed for similar services to determine whether they are reasonable.